Mary Maher named 'Carer of the Year' in Kilkenny

 Mary Maher has been announced as the Kilkenny Family Carer of the Year.

-Mary is pictured above receiving her certificate at City Hall from Mayor of Kilkenny David Fitzgeald, Danielle Dunne (Support Manger Community) and Carmel Moran (Information Officer).
+Mary is pictured above receiving her certificate at City Hall from Mayor of Kilkenny David Fitzgeald, Danielle Dunne (Community Support Manager) and Carmel Moran (Information Officer).

 Throughout Ireland, family carers dedicate themselves to providing remarkable levels of care in the home to loved ones, relatives and family friends with additional needs.